 Read to learn more about Merger and Acquisition Process.

-Section 34 of the Arbitration Act has evolved through legislative amendments and judicial interpretations, particularly in defining grounds like “public policy” and “patent illegality.”
+Section 34 of arbitration and conciliation act has evolved through legislative amendments and judicial interpretations, particularly in defining grounds like “public policy” and “patent illegality.”
 Notable recent cases have further clarified its application

 National Highways Authority of India v.
 M. Hakeem (2021)